richb-hanover/websnmpsim/README.md

   select a file, then click Add.
 It will be placed in the current directory.
 - Ctl-C in the terminal window to abort both the Web GUI and snmpsimd.py

-Prequisites: You may need to install the following packages/modules
+Prerequisites: You may need to install the following packages/modules
 	before snmpsimd.py and websnmpsim.py will run:
 - easy_install (install this first to get the others)
 - twisted